Utrecht: Culture

 Utrecht city has an active cultural life, and in the Netherlands is second only to Amsterdam.
 There are several theatres and theatre companies.
 The 1941 main city theatre was built by Dudok.
 In addition to theatres, there is a large number of cinemas including three arthouse cinemas.
 Utrecht is host to the international Early Music Festival (Festival Oude Muziek, for music before 1800) and the Netherlands Film Festival.
 The city has an important classical music hall Vredenburg (1979 by Herman Hertzberger).
 Its acoustics are considered among the best of the 20th-century original music halls.
 The original Vredenburg music hall has been redeveloped as part of the larger station area redevelopment plan and in 2014 gained additional halls that allowed its merger with the rock club Tivoli and the SJU jazzpodium.
 There are several other venues for music throughout the city.
 Young musicians are educated in the conservatory, a department of the Utrecht School of the Arts.
 There is a specialised museum of automatically playing musical instruments.

 There are many art galleries in Utrecht.
 There are also several foundations to support art and artists.
 Training of artists is done at the Utrecht School of the Arts.
 The Centraal Museum has many exhibitions on the arts, including a permanent exhibition on the works of Utrecht resident illustrator Dick Bruna, who is best known for creating Miffy ("Nijntje", in Dutch).
-BAK, basis voor actuele kunst offers contemporary art exhibitions and public events, as well as a Fellowship program for practitioners involved in contemporary arts, theory and activisms.
+BAK, [Dutch: "Basis voor Actuele Kunst," Basis for Contemporary Art] offers contemporary art exhibitions and public events, as well as a Fellowship program for practitioners involved in contemporary arts, theory and activisms.
 Although street art is illegal in Utrecht, the Utrechtse Kabouter, a picture of a gnome with a red hat, became a common sight in 2004.
 Utrecht also houses one of the landmarks of modern architecture, the 1924 Rietveld Schröder House, which is listed on UNESCO's World Heritage Sites.

 Every Saturday, a paviour adds another letter to The Letters of Utrecht, an endless poem in the cobblestones of the Oude Gracht in Utrecht.
 With the Letters, Utrecht has a social sculpture as a growing monument created for the benefit of future people.

 To promote culture, Utrecht city organizes cultural Sundays.
-During a thematic Sunday, several organisations create a program which is open to everyone without, or with a very much reduced, admission fee.
+During a thematic Sunday, several organisations create a program which is open to everyone without, or with a substantially reduced, admission fee.
 There are also initiatives for amateur artists.
 The city subsidises an organisation for amateur education in arts aimed at all inhabitants (Utrechts Centrum voor de Kunsten), as does the university for its staff and students.
 Additionally there are also several private initiatives.
 The city council provides coupons for discounts to inhabitants who receive welfare to be used with many of the initiatives.

 In 2017, Utrecht was named as a UNESCO City of Literature.
+In 2025 the national literature museum will move from the Hague to Utrecht.